rubycocos/core/README.md

 ### Standard Project Scaffolders

 Did you know?
-In rubyland everone rolls their own project scaffolder (bundler, hoe, rails, jekyll, etc.)  -  why not use a shared project scaffolder open to everyone?
+In rubyland everyone rolls their own project scaffolder (bundler, hoe, rails, jekyll, etc.)  -  why not use a shared project scaffolder open to everyone?

 See the [quik gem series](https://github.com/quikstart) for a start.